Find your way to this park:

-The Parks Report is part of a Planet Detroit series that focuses on a new Detroit park each week.
+The Parks Report is a series that focuses on a new Detroit park each week.
 Follow Zaire’s journey on Instagram @planetdetroitnews for more!